 2012-13 School Year

-- Create 9 work groups comprised of experts from the field
+- Created 9 work groups comprised of experts from the field

-- Work groups provide recommendations for standards and elements (aligned with teacher) and student outcomes to State Council for Educator Effectiveness
+- Work groups provided recommendations for quality standards and elements (aligned with teacher) and measures of student outcomes to State Council for Educator Effectiveness

-- SCEE presents recommendations to State Board of Education
+- SCEE presented recommendations to State Board of Education

-- CDE facilitates work group creation of draft professional practice rubrics
+- CDE facilitated work group creation of draft professional practice rubrics

 2013-14 School Year

-- All SSPs evaluated using current system employed in district/BOCES
+- All SSPs evaluated using local system employed in district/BOCES

-- Pilot draft professional practice rubrics for Specialized Service Professionals
+- Piloted draft professional practice rubrics for Specialized Service Professionals

-- Collect feedback on professional practice rubrics and student outcome measures
+- Collected feedback on professional practice rubrics and measures of student outcomes

-- Refine rubrics and student outcome measures based on feedback collected
+- Refined rubrics and measures of student outcomes based on feedback collected

 2014-15 School Year

-- Statewide implementation of SSP Standards and Elements, including student outcome measures
+- Statewide implementation of SSP Standards and Elements, including measures of student outcomes

-- Conduct a validation study for professional practice rubrics
+- Conducted validation activities for professional practice rubrics

-- Continued statewide implementation of SSP Standards and Elements, including student outcome measures
+- Continued statewide implementation of SSP Standards and Elements, including measures of student outcomes

 Specialized Service Professionals Pilot

-These pilot efforts align and work together to help us learn and make necessary mid-course corrections during the pilot phase of the Colorado Model Evaluation System.
-Feedback from pilot schools, districts and BOCES are informing improvements to the model system prior to implementation.
+These pilot efforts aligned and worked together to help us learn and make necessary mid-course corrections during the pilot phase of the Colorado Model Evaluation System.
+Feedback from pilot schools, districts and BOCES informed improvements to the model system throughout implementation.